Frequently Asked Questions

 Do you have a blog?

 Yes, right here!
-Here you can find recent sermons by Luther (our chaplain), as well as short reflections by Tiffany (our Micah Fellow), Emily (our Kellogg Fellow), and other student leaders.
+Here you can find recent sermons by Luther (our chaplain), as well as short reflections by Olivia (our Kellogg Fellow), and student leaders.

 Do I have to dress up to attend?

 Absolutely not!
 You’re welcome here in whatever clothes you happen to be wearing.
-A few of our congregation tend to dress up a little as a way of showing respect, but this is not at all necessary.
+A few of our congregation tend to dress up a little, but this is not at all necessary—others come in jeans and T-shirts.

 Are there any other Episcopal/Anglican churches in the area?